marcusgia2505/classsExGameInstructions/docs/Elements.rst

 You can adapt the message that is displayed in the winning notification.
 Clicking on the little info circles above the boxes will show you what will be displayed if you leave the boxes blank.

-.. important:: The winning notification can only be displayed if you also define a (only works together with `Winners' draw`_) on the lecturer side.
+.. important:: The winning notification can only be displayed if you also define a (only works together with `Winner's draw`_) on the lecturer side.
 Otherwise no winner can be determined.
 Winners are always drawn with a lecturer element.

 Contract